Techies-Product/newsite/_posts/2018-04-12-Variables-in-Python.md

 <iframe src="https://repl.it/@Sumn/variable-1?lite=true" width="100%" height="400px" frameborder="no" scrolling="no" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" allowfullscreen="allowfullscreen"></iframe>

-In the above program, we assigned values 5,3.5 and hello.
-Then we print the assigned values using print function.
+In the above program, we assignedï¿½valuesï¿½5,3.5 and hello.
+Then we print the assigned valuesï¿½using print function.

-**Variable Naming Rules **
+**Variable Naming Rulesï¿½**

 1\.
 We cannot use one of Python's keywords as a variable name.